 COMMERCIAL SALES PRACTICES FORMAT Name of Offeror SIN(s) NOTE: Please refer to Clause 552.212-71, Preparation of Offer (Multiple Award Schedule), for additional information concerning your offer.
 Provide the following information for each SIN (or group of SINs or Sub SIN for which information is the same). previous 12-month perio lue of sales to the general od or the offerors last fisca ending escribe your own measure al year: \$ State beginning and endir ng of the 12 month for each SIN offered.
-If should be based on your SIN ected annual sales to the Gyou currently hold a Feder most recent 12months of eral Supply Schedule cont sales under that contract tract for the SIN the total.
-(3) Based on your written discounting policies (standard commercial sales practices in the event you do not have written discounting policies), are the discounts and any concessions which you offer the Government equal to or better than your best price (discount and concessions in any combination) offered to any customer acquiring the same items regardless of quantity or terms and conditions?
+If should be based on your SIN SIN\$ (3) Based on your written discounting policies (standard commercial sales practices in the event you do not have written discounting policies), are the discounts and any concessions which you offer the Government equal to or better than your best price (discount and concessions in any combination) offered to any customer acquiring the same items regardless of quantity or terms and conditions?
 YES NO (See definition of "concession" and "discount" in 552.212-70.)
 (4) (a) Based on your written discounting policies (standard commercial sales practices in the event you do not have written discounting policies), provide information as requested for each SIN (or group of SINs for which the information is the same) in accordance with the instructions at Figure 515.4, which is provided in this solicitation for your convenience.
 The information should be provided in the chart below or in an equivalent format developed by the offeror.
 Rows should be added to accommodate as many customers as required.
 Column 1 Customer Column 2 Discount Column 3 Quantity/Volume Column 4 FOB Term Column 5 Concessions (b) Do any deviations from your written policies or standard commercial sales practices disclosed in the above chart ever regult in better discounts (lower prices) or concess sions than indicated?
-VES NO IFVES evalain deviations in accordance with the instructions at Figure 515.4, which is provided in this solicitation for your convenience.
+VES NO IFVES evolain deviations in accordance with the instructions at Figure 515.4, which is provided in this solicitation for your convenience.